Error bounds for computing the expectation by Markov chain Monte Carlo: Error bounds

 \subsection{Starting from stationarity}

 This is also called starting in equilibrium, i.e. the distribution of the Markov chain does not change, it is already balanced.
 In the following we will always denote $S_{n,0}$ as $S_n$.
 Let us start with stating and discussing a result from \cite[Prop.
-2.1 p.3]{bassetti_dia}. \begin{prop} Let $f\in \R^D$.
+2.1 p.3]{bassetti_dia}, which is similar to \cite[Theorem~1.9, p.~375]{lova_simo1}. \begin{proposition} Let $f\in \R^D$.
 Let $X_1,\dots,X_n$ be a reversible Markov chain with respect to $\pi$, given by $(P,\pi)$.
 Then

 where